 29LT ZARID Sans Hanzi

-29LT Zarid Sans Hanzi is a member of the Zarid Sans multi-script family, which currently supports Arabic, Cyrillic, Devanagari, Greek, and Latin scripts.
+29LT Zarid Sans Hanzi is a member of the Zarid Sans multi-script family, which in the present time, supports Arabic, Latin, Greek, Cyrillic and Devanagari scripts.
 The typeface is a Heiti style in Chinese classification, meaning sans-serif for Chinese typefaces.
 It draws inspiration from Chinese calligraphy and revisits its roots with a modern twist.
-The Hanzi glyphs retain the design aspect of the other scripts that are present in the Zarid superfamily.
+The Hanzi glyphs retain the design aspect of the other scripts present in the Zarid superfamily.

-We have created a small set of letters for the Hanzi script to showcase the design possibility.
-If you are interested in a larger character set of 29LT Zarid Sans Hanzi, you can contact us for more information.
+For the Hanzi script, we have created a small set of letters to showcase the design possibility.
+If you are interested in a larger character set of 29LT Zarid Sans Hanzi, you can get in touch with us for more information.
 You can request a list of required words necessary for your project, or you can ask for a certain character set.

 Why It Is a Top Pick